 Visit ShamorckFarms.net/coupons to save $1 on any two Shamrock products.
 You can also find other great recipe ideas and more information on where to buy Shamrock Farms.
 Don’t forget to look for Roxie on the bold new packaging along with Shamrock’s signature green lid in your dairy case!

-Buttermilk is an interesting dairy product, unlike the name suggests it doesn’t actually have any “butter” in it.
-The name isn’t totally misleading though.
-Traditionally buttermilk was the leftover liquid from the butter making process.
-Today’s commercial buttermilk on store shelves, however, is made by adding bacteria cultures to skim or low fat milk.
-The bacteria ferment the product converting some of the lactose in lactic acid, similar to what happens in yogurt.
-You’ll notice as the bacteria have time to multiply that buttermilk will thicken over time and it’s tangy taste will become more pronounced.
+Buttermilk is an interesting dairy product.
+Unlike the name suggests, it doesn’t actually have any “butter” in it.
+The name isn’t totally misleading, though.
+Traditionally buttermilk was the leftover liquid from the butter-making process.
+However, today’s commercial buttermilk on store shelves is made by adding bacteria cultures to skim or low-fat milk.
+The bacteria ferment the product, converting some lactose into lactic acid, similar to what happens in yogurt.
+You’ll notice as the bacteria have time to multiply that buttermilk will thicken over time, and its tangy taste will become more pronounced.

-Fermented foods such as yogurt, sauerkraut, pickles and tempeh are considered superfoods because they supply healthy bacteria that help promote a healthy digestive tract and immune system.
+Fermented foods such as yogurt, sauerkraut, pickles, and tempeh are considered superfoods because they supply healthy bacteria that promote a healthy digestive tract and immune system.
 Did you know 80% of your immune system is in your gut?
 Crazy, right?!?
-Personally I’ve been trying to get on the fermented foods train for a while but it can take some getting use to.
-I love yogurt, but I’ve been trying to sneak in more sources like kombucha tea and pickles.
+Personally, I’ve been trying to get more fermented foods in, especially since finding out about Baby #2!

 Creamy Buttermilk Cauliflower Mash

-Add cauliflower and remaining ingredients into food processor and process until smooth.
+- Add cauliflower, buttermilk, garlic/butter mix, salt, and pepper into the food processor and process until smooth.
 (You can try the Vitamix or high powered blender, but I find a food processor yields a much creamier texture.)